 In this guide, we’ll learn to install R in Ubuntu.
 R is an open-source programming language used extensively for statistical and scientific computing.
 Due to the ever-growing demand for data science and analytics, the popularity of R has increased multiplefold.
 At the time of this writing, R is placed 14th in the most popular languages list by TIOBE, beating out other commercial data science languages such as SAS and Stata.

 Steps to install R on Ubuntu

-Let’s get into the steps to install and set up R in Ubuntu and its derivatives which include Linux Mint, Xubuntu, and many others!
+Let’s get into the steps to install and set up R in Ubuntu and its derivatives, including Linux Mint, Xubuntu, and many others!

-First, we have to download some prerequisites which will help us manage external software sources and manage GPG keys.
+First, we have to download some prerequisites that will help us manage external software sources and manage GPG keys.

 apt install --no-install-recommends software-properties-common dirmngr